rroa/assignment-6/README.md

 		glBlendFunc(GL_SRC_ALPHA, GL_ONE_MINUS_SRC_ALPHA);

 - [ ] You should use one of the provided fonts or all of them and allow for some config setting.
 Your choice.
+- [ ] When the user dies, it should respawn on the center of the screen and have a cooling period of 2 seconds were he cannot die nor shoot asteroids.
+- [ ] If the user depletes all of their lives a Game Over text should appear on top of the screen.
+  - [ ] The user should be able to restart the game by pressing a specified key (via the game over screen).

+### Sounds
+[IrrKlang](http://www.ambiera.com/irrklang/downloads.html) is a high level 2D and 3D cross platform (Windows, Mac OS X, Linux) sound engine and audio library that plays WAV, MP3, OGG, and FLAC files to name a few.
+It also features several audio effects like reverb, delay and distortion that can be extensively tweaked.
+Please download the library files for the `x64` platform.
+Please read the documentation in order to learn how to use the library and familiarize with its API.

+Please follow the same steps described above in order to add external dependencies.
+You need to add header references and linker references to the project.
+You will also need to do a post build step that includes this dependency for any build.

+Once you included the header files of irrKlang, added their library (irrKlang.lib) to the linker settings and copied their dll files to the appropriate locations (usually the same location where the .exe resides) we're set to go.
+Note that if you want to load MP3 files you'll also have to include the ikpMP3.dll file.

+This is a small sammple snippet that demonstrates how to use the library

+       #include <irrklang/irrKlang.h>

+       ISoundEngine *SoundEngine = irrklang::createIrrKlangDevice();

+        void Game::Init()
+        {
+           [...]
+           SoundEngine->play2D("audio/thrust.wav", GL_TRUE);
+        }

+Please use the sounds provided in this repo or feel free to produce your own.
+It is expected to have sounds for: shooting, thrust, game over, extra ships, destroying big, medium and small asteroids.